EuroProofNet/europroofnet.github.io/_pages/grants.md

 **Past deadlines**

+- 1 July 2022 (notification on 8 July): we were especially looking for applications from WG4 on the construction, management and (re)use of big libraries of formal proofs
 - 3 April 2022 (notification on 15 April): we were especially looking for applications from women and working groups other than WG3
 - 18 January 2022 (notification 26 January)